realviacauchy/git-novice/fulllesson.md

 so that we can write a longer message.

 [Good commit messages][commit-messages] start with a brief (<50 characters) summary of changes made in the commit.
-If you want to go into more detail, add a blank line between the summary line and your additional notes.

 If we run `git status` now: